qrtl/fal-custom/account_move_create_payment_entry/README.rst

 |badge1| |badge2| |badge3|

 This module adds a server action to create a payment for selected moves that belong to the same partner.
-The related journal entry of the created payment uses the exchange rate of each invoice's date instead of the payment date.
+The payment entry consists of account move lines that inherit values from the account move lines of the selected moves (such as account_id, balance, currency, etc.), along with a single outstanding account move line for the total balance.

 **Table of contents**